Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Death Valley National Park

-The lowest point in the United States
+The lowest and hottest point in the United States.

 Death Valley National Park is one of the hottest deserts in the world.
 This area holds the record for the hottest air temperature at 134.1 degrees Fahrenheit.
-It’s safe to say, summer visits to the national park should be limited.
+It’s also home to the lowest point in the United States, the salt flats of Badwater Basin.

 Napa Valley